Convince Your Boss

 Step 2: Stress the value of investing in both your personal professional development

 The bottom line is, the smarter you are, the better it is for your organization!
 More than most professions, HR evolves at an almost unimaginable rate.
 Professional development opportunities like this one, where you can learn and interpret new trends and complicated legislation, like newly released FLSA regulations, are essential to remain current and compliant in our profession.

-If your boss may be worried about the cost or even your time out of the office, remind him/her that investing in your professional development will ultimately be a positive investment for the company.
-Also, if you register early you will keep the costs down!
+If your boss may be worried about the cost or even your time away from work, remind him/her that investing in your professional development will ultimately be a positive investment for the company.

 Step 3: Find your solution providers